 According to the suit, Johnson Law Group’s client was restricted from sections of ISU’s campus and was ordered to cease contact with the female student who alleged that the two had non-consensual sex in November of 2016.
 The client, referred to as John Doe to protect his privacy and reputation, was later suspended before a hearing on the allegations took place.

 No criminal charges were filed against John Doe.
 ISU had an internal hearing in late January and notified John Doe that the University had ruled in his favor on February 1, 2017.
-According to the lawsuit, he did not get notice that his suspension and restrictions had been lifted until three weeks later.
+According to the lawsuit, he did not get a notice that his suspension and restrictions had been lifted until three weeks later.

 Because of the way the dispute was handled, John Doe ended up failing his fall 2016 classes and was not able to enroll for spring classes in 2017.